thim0o/Google-Colab-QBittorrent/README.md

 <b>Features:</b>
 1. QBittorrent as web interface
 2. Ability to mount Google Drive with eiter rClone or the colab drive plugin
-3. Ability to edit the QBittorrent config trough the notebook
+3. Ability to edit the QBittorrent config trough the notebook to make them persistant
 4. Ability to change the qbittorrent webUI subdomain trough the notebook
 4. 14 search engines Pre-installed on Qbittorrent (On the webUI Click on view --> Search)
 5. File browser